capport-wg/7710bis/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on October 25, 2018.
+   This Internet-Draft will expire on January 3, 2019.

-Kumari & Kline          Expires October 25, 2018                [Page 1]
+Kumari & Kline           Expires January 3, 2019                [Page 1]

-Internet-Draft             DHCP Captive-Portal                April 2018
+Internet-Draft             DHCP Captive-Portal                 July 2018

 Copyright Notice